DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 > After these paths are set, run the [**Analysis notebooks**](#analysis-notebooks) to reproduce the paper figures.

 ## B. **Run models from scratch**
-   Train the models yourself and then run the analysis notebooks.
+   Train the models yourself and once you have latent space and reconstruction outputs, run the analysis notebooks.

 ### scMEDAL API Model scripts